rshaw1467/otel-2024/automate-integrate-opentelemetry/content/03_python_metrics/01_metric_creation/index.md

 <details>
   <summary>Hint</summary>

-Copy the line `23` as a starting point:
+Copy the line `23` as a starting point and modify it for your histogram instrument:

 ```python
     ot.metrics["requests_count"].add(1, {"request": "/quote"})